 Option 1: Orchiectomy and reduced irradiation of the contralateral testicle In case of a unilateral clinical involvement, the contralateral testis should be biopsied during the orchiectomy procedure.
 If the biopsy shows no involvement, local irradiation with 15 Gy is given.
-After this dose sufficient residual endocrine function is expected to allow the spontaneous onset of puberty.
+After this dose sufficient residual endocrine function is ex-Version 1.1 - 16th Sept.
+2019 pected to allow the spontaneous onset of puberty.
 If the biopsy is positive or not performed, the clinically not involved testis should be irradiated with 18 Gy.
 If a clinically involved testis is not removed irradiation with 24 Gy should be performed.